Please Log in or Register

 The $77 billion jets that have never gone to war

 More than five years and nearly $80 billion after the world’s most expensive fighter jets joined the U.S. military fleet, the high-tech stealth F-22 Raptor has yet to see combat despite the U.S. Air Force’s involvement in three simultaneous major combat operations.
-When the U.S. led an international effort to secure a ...
+When the U.S. led an international effort to secure a no-fly zone over Libya last month, the F-22, the jet the Air Force said “cannot be matched,” was not ...

 Category: Military Aviation